thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 1.1 What is Thymeleaf?
 ----------------------

-Thymeleaf is a Java library.
-It is a server-side Java template engine for HTML, XML, JavaScript, CSS and even plain text.
+Thymeleaf is a modern server-side Java template engine for both web and standalone environments, capable of processing HTML, XML, JavaScript, CSS and even plain text.

-It is best suited for serving web content in web applications (Servlet-based or not), but it can process template files offline too in applications that are not web-based.

 The main goal of Thymeleaf is to provide an elegant and highly-maintainable way of creating templates.
-To achieve this, it builds on the concept of *Natural Templates* in order to inject its logic into template files in a way that doesn't affect the templates capabilities to be used as design prototypes.
+To achieve this, it builds on the concept of *Natural Templates* to inject its logic into template files in a way that doesn't affect the template from being used as a design prototype.
 This improves communication of design and bridges the gap between design and development teams.

-Also, Thymeleaf has been designed from the beginning with Web Standards in mind --especially **HTML5**--, allowing you to create fully validating templates if that is a need for you.
+Thymeleaf has also been designed from the beginning with Web Standards in mind -- especially **HTML5** -- allowing you to create fully validating templates if that is a need for you.